 Now, meet Dragon.
 Dragon is a cute cryptokitty which was sold for 600 ETH in September 2018 (roughly 170.000 USD at that time).
 If you never heard about CryptoKitties before, let me explain, what they are.

-CryptoKitties are a so called crypto collectibles, meaning collectibles that exist in the digital world of a blockchain.
-On the Cryptokitties platform users can buy, sell, collect and breed virtual cats.
-Every single one of those cat is unique.
-I would say, CryptoKitties are a kind of modern Tamagotchis, however they “live” not inside a small egg-shaped computer but on the Ethereum blockchain.
+CryptoKitties are so-called crypto collectibles, meaning collectibles that exist in the digital world of a blockchain.
+On the Cryptokitties platform, users can buy, sell, collect and breed virtual cats.
+Every single one of those cats is unique.
+I would say, CryptoKitties are a kind of modern Tamagotchis, however, they “live” not inside a small egg-shaped computer but on the Ethereum blockchain.

 On the technical side, the ownership of a CryptoKitty is tracked on Ethereum via ERC271 tokens.
 ERC271 is one of the Ethereum token standards and it’s used for issuing so called NFTs – non-fungible tokens.
 Such tokens, unlike the probably most known Ethereum standard ERC20 tokens, are unique and indivisible.
 They thus can represent any asset in the real or virtual world that needs to be distinguishable from any other one (like your house or a CryptoKitty).

 Strictly speaking, one could argue that CryptoKitties are not really art objects.
 But let’s be honest: they are cute!
 And at least that’s something you cannot say of many modern artworks.

 4. Rare Pepe Trading Cards